mustafasarmadd/Cloud-Engineering-Journey/README.md

 - Learned about AWS SQS, and AWS SNS.
 Also Learned how both services help in communication.
 - Completed Assessment.
 - Completed Module 2.
+- Recap of 2nd Module:
+- I learned how Amazon EC2 and cloud resources help scale applications.
+- I gained knowledge of EC2 instance types, pricing options, and how to choose the best instance types for client's unique business needs.
+- I also became familiar with using AWS tools and services like Elastic Load Balancing, Amazon EC2 Auto Scaling, Amazon SQS, and Amazon SNS to manage traffic and communication.

 - ### Day 10 - 11th July 2026
 - Started Module 3.